moorhen-coot/Moorhen/README.md

 The emscripten suite of tools is required to do the compilation.

-The sources of CCP4, Coot FFTW, and GSL are not contained within this project.
-They are downloaded and (possibly) patched by the `get_sources` script.
+The sources of CCP4, Coot, Privateer, FFTW, and GSL are not included.
+They are downloaded and (possibly) patched by the running the `get_sources` script, which is part of the build process of this project.

 The following libraries are compiled to Web Assembly:
 * libccp4 (bzr)